tdeekens/flopflip/readme.md

 - The `localstorage-adapter` and `memory-adapter` expose a named `updateFlags` export which eases updating flags and flushes them to all components via `react-broadcast` or `react-redux`

+Different adapters allow for different configurations:

+1. The `@flopflip/launchdarkly-adapter` accepts

+- `clientOptions`: additional options to be passed to the underlying SDK
+- `subscribeToFlagChanges`: defaulting to `true` to disable real-time updates to flags once initially fetched
+- `throwOnInitializationFailure`: defaulting to `false` to indicate if the adapter just re-throw an error during initialization
+- `flagsUpdateDelayMs`: defaulting to `0` to debounce the flag update subscription
+- `flags`: defaulting to `null` to subscribe only to specific flags.
+Helpful when not wanting to subscribe to all flags to utilise LaunchDarkly's automatic flag archiving functionality

+2. The `@flopflip/graphql-adapter` accepts

+- `adapterConfiguration.uri`: the `uri` to the GraphQL endpoint so e.g. `https://graphql.com/graphql`
+- `adapterConfiguration.query`: the GraphQL query which returns features for instance `query AllFeatures { flags: allFeatures { name \n value} }`
+- `adapterConfiguration.getVariables`: a function called with `adapterArgs` being variables to your GraphQL query
+- `adapterConfiguration.fetcher`: a fetch implemtation if you prefer to not rely on the global `fetch`
+- `adapterConfiguration.pollingInteral`: the polling interval to check for updated flag values

 Whenever you do not want to have the state of all flags persisted in redux the minimal configuration for a setup with `@flopflip/react-broadcast` and